holly-c-gibbs/what-big-images-you-have/README.md

 # what-big-images-you-have
 Here you can find a frequently updated compilation of resources for beginners wishing to enter the realm of open source visualization and analysis of scary big n-dimensional microscopy image data :wolf: .
-Suggestions welcome... just start an issue.
+Suggestions welcome... just start an issue, or if you'd like to contribute that's great!

 ## tl:dr
 1. Join [**Image.sc**](https://forum.image.sc/) where a welcoming and responsive community of open software developers and users will help you with all. the. questions. :100: :100: :100: